pprasquier/prefy/README.md

     }
 ```
 ### Keys of the setting json object
 - **key**: the identifier of the setting.
-This will ultimately be created and transformed into an attribute of the **PyPClass** object instantiated by Pyprefs
+This will ultimately be created and transformed into an attribute of the **PyPClass** object instantiated by Prefy
 - **value**: the value of the setting.
 This will ultimately be the value of the above attribute.
 - **description**: the description of the setting.
-This key is not handled by Pyprefs' code and is just used for human informational purposes. *Optional*.
+This key is not handled by Prefy' code and is just used for human informational purposes. *Optional*.
 - **type**: the type of the setting.
-This key is used for human informational purposes except for the reserved word "Pyprefs", which indicates that this setting is for internal use of Pyprefs processes. *Optional*.
+This key is used for human informational purposes except for the reserved word "Prefy", which indicates that this setting is for internal use of Prefy processes. *Optional*.
 - **restricted**: when true, indicates that this setting cannot be overwritten by other versions of it.
 (TODO) *Optional*
-- **force_update**: when true, indicates that when accessing the setting, Pyprefs should always check its updated value in the settings files.
+- **force_update**: when true, indicates that when accessing the setting, Prefy should always check its updated value in the settings files.
 This allows to change the value of a setting live.
 (TODO) *Optional*

 ## Defining different sets of settings
-The power of Pyprefs comes from its ability to determine the right value for a setting in the context of multiple potential scenarios/combinations.
-In order to do so, Pyprefs expects the developers to specify those combinations through settings files.
+The power of Prefy comes from its ability to determine the right value for a setting in the context of multiple potential scenarios/combinations.
+In order to do so, Prefy expects the developers to specify those combinations through settings files.
 Developers are free to choose the structure that best fits their needs provided that:
 - All the settings to be attached to a single instance of a **PyPClass** object are defined within a single parent directory
 - Within a parent directory, a setting can be defined 1 or multiple times across different files.
-- When instantiating the **PyPClass** object, Pyprefs will assign the last value found in the different files (sorted alphabeticaly) of a same directory to each setting
+- When instantiating the **PyPClass** object, Prefy will assign the last value found in the different files (sorted alphabeticaly) of a same directory to each setting

 Here is a settings file structure example:
 ```